vivliostyle/vivliostyle.org/faq.md

 ### How to use Vivliostyle Viewer in a local environment?

 To use Vivliostyle Viewer in a local environment, it is convenient to use the preview command of the Vivliostyle CLI.
-For information on how to install and use the Vivliostyle CLI, see [Vivliostyle CLI User Guide](https://docs.vivliostyle.org/#/vivliostyle-cli), and [Preview the typesetting results](https://docs.vivliostyle.org/#/vivliostyle-cli#preview-the-typesetting-results).
+For information on how to install and use the Vivliostyle CLI, see [Vivliostyle CLI Documentation](https://github.com/vivliostyle/vivliostyle-cli/blob/main/docs/index.md), and [Preview the typesetting results](https://github.com/vivliostyle/vivliostyle-cli/blob/main/docs/getting-started.md#previewing-the-typesetting-result).

 👉[Vivliostyle Viewer User Guide: To use Vivliostyle Viewer in a local environment](https://docs.vivliostyle.org/#/vivliostyle-viewer#to-use-vivliostyle-viewer-in-a-local-environment)